rdkcentral/rdkb-halif-cm/docs/pages/CMhalSpec.md

 ### Initialization and Startup

-The below mentioned APIs initialize the Broadband CM HAL layers/code.
-Broadband CM client module should call the mentioned APIs initially during bootup/initialization.
+During initialization and startup, the Broadband CM client module is required to invoke the following APIs in sequence:

 - `cm_hal_InitDB()`

-3rd party vendors will implement appropriately to meet operational requirements.
 This interface is expected to block if the hardware is not ready.

 ## Threading Model